yuliahenderson/TravelPlanner/README.md

 # How to use the app:

-- In order to use the app you need to register, using your e-mail address and creating a password.
+- In order to use the app, you need to register using your e-mail address and to create a password.

-- After the registration you'll be redirected to the userboard
+- After the registration, you'll be redirected to the userboard.

-- You'll be able to choose the dates of your trip and destination
+- You'll be able to choose both the dates of your trip and the destination.

-- Once you filled in all the inputs, press 'Enter' and your trip will appear under "My trips" section
+- Once you have filled in all the entry fields press 'Enter,' and your trip will appear under the "My trips" section.

-- You can edit or delete your trips later
+- You can edit or delete your trips later.

-- You can share the link to your profile with friends and let them 'Join' your trip
+- You can share the link to your profile with friends and let them 'Join' your trip(s).